askdba/data-archival-lab/README.md

 /home/kafka/bin/kafka-topics.sh --list  --bootstrap-server localhost:9092

-Edit following command with your current topic name and run the query if you like to list data coming from PostgreSQL /home/kafka/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic twentyseven.public.landed --from-beginning
+Edit following command with your current topic name and run the query if you like to list data coming from PostgreSQL /home/kafka/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic twenty.public.landed_three --from-beginning

 List you current offset with the following command.
-Edit your topic name kafka-consumer-groups.sh --bootstrap-server localhost:9092 --describe --group twentyseven.public.landed-group
+Edit your topic name kafka-consumer-groups.sh --bootstrap-server localhost:9092 --describe --group twenty.public.landed_three-group
 </code></pre>

 5- Running connector and its settings (with kafka user)